 Q: Can you name someone in the company who made a difference in your life?

 I realized that the most important thing at PhotoUp is always about its people.
 You see, I mishandled the team during my early years in this position.
 But my close mentor Chris Palmer, who was also the previous CEO of PhotoUp, never gave up on me.
 He coached me for a long time about leadership.
 With Chris’ continued guidance as well as the team’s patience and assistance, I overcame the problems.
 Through our tribulations, we built a strong relationship with each other.

 Q: How do you overcome the burden or fear of carrying out a huge responsibility?

 Our trust in each other and the knowledge that we have become somewhat like a second family are the things that help me move forward.

 Q: What are a few of your professional and personal goals?

-My personal and professional goals arrive at a crossroad.
+My personal and professional goals arrive at a crossroads.
 I would love to mentor young people about tech and leadership.
-I would like to share my knowledge to them so that hopefully, they can pass it forward.
+I would like to share my knowledge with them so that hopefully, they can pass it forward.
 I’m actually thinking of holding workshops, talks, and seminars with students and fresh graduates in the near future.